nightwatchjs/nightwatch-docs/guide/getting-started/installation.md

 <h4 id="install-microsoftedge">Microsoft Edge Driver</h4>

-The Edge Driver can be downloaded from the official [Microsoft Edge Driver][8] homepage.
+Follow the [Download Microsoft Edge Driver][8] section on the official Microsoft Edge documentation page to download the Edge Driver.

+For more instructions on using Microsoft Edge for testing with Nightwatch, follow [this](/guide/browser-drivers-setup/edgedriver.html) page.

 <h4 id="install-safaridriver">SafariDriver</h4>